 Distinctive features of sfumatoto See the charm of sfumato in painting on the canvases of Leonardo da Vinci.
 Background in his paintings is devoid of definition, defined lines and strokes.
 Haze and blur of the background allows to concentrate the viewer's attention on the main subject of the picture.
 A soft background gives the story atmosphere and depth.

+There is a misconception that sfumato-this exceptionally picturesque technique.
+This is not so.
+The same Leonardo used the technique perfectly in pencil drawing.
 Achieving the shading and subtle shading transitions.
 Also, this technique effectively works in pastels.
 By varying the degree of pressure on the pastel brush, the artist achieves different degrees of color intensity, and the use of wet chalk allows you to obtain different levels of depth of the image.
 Also in pastels to create the effect of sfumato used feathering and coloring.
 This allows you to erase the boundary between color and tonal transitions and to obtain the desired effect of fog and haze.